 “If you sell information products, are you responsible for your customers’ results?”

 Often people look at this very simplistically and blame the sellers of information products for all kinds of unethical things.
+For the most part, the same things apply to coaches, consultants, and even many normal products and all sorts of services, but I’ll focus on information products in this article.

 The lack of clarity on what you’re responsible for also makes people accidentally create misleading marketing and unhappy customers, so they’re to blame in part, too.